 As well as today’s green-living enthusiasts are unwilling to put up with such tradeoffs.
 So today nobody has to.
-Even mass-market companies are offering eco-friendly products.
+Even mass-market companies are offering eco-friendly cleaning products.
 Combined with smaller niche producers and do-it-yourself options.
 We now live in a world where environmentalists can stay clean without sacrificing anything.
 The following list includes some of the best and most trustworthy ways to keep your household spick and span.
 All without harming Mother Nature in the process.

 The method Revolution

 One company, method, who I use and did not pay me got out in front of this trend.
 As well as it managed to make a name for itself early on.
 It has done well to brand itself first as a cleaning product firm that destroys dirt and germs.
 That’s with the tagline “People Against Dirty”.
-All the while championing its creative ways of doing the job in an eco-friendly way.
+All the while championing its creative ways of doing the job in an eco-friendly cleaning products way.
 And by getting into some big box stores, namely Whole Foods, it has gotten its other products.
 Such as dish soaps, laundry detergent, floor cleaner and other products and especially in front of consumers.

 By beginning to use 100 percent recycled plastic packaging in 2006 — and recovering plastic from the ocean — it further cemented itself as the brand in eco-clean.
 “We realize that only a small amount of plastic is taken out of the ocean to make these bottles,” method co-founder Adam Lowry told Whole Foods.
 “But we can have a big impact if we change people’s minds about their role in protecting our oceans.”